 In some cases the selection process may include the submission of supplementary work in addition to the information provided on the application form and requested as part of the portfolio review.

-Specific entry requirements are laid out in the relevant programme documents and on the Academy website.
+Specific entry requirements are laid out in the relevant programme sections.
 All applicants are required to prove UK right of residency; the Art Academy does not sponsor international students through the Tier 4 visa system and therefore cannot accept international students unless they are able to prove right of residency in the UK.
 In the case of Degree and Foundation Degree programmes, though no formal qualifications are required applicants will need to demonstrate work at least of level 3 equivalent.

 At the Art Academy we do appreciate that not all applicants come to us with standard qualifications and we consider a wide range of equivalent level qualifications and professional experience or self-directed learning.
 We try to take into consideration your unique set of qualifications, skills and experience.
 We are most interested in applicants who can demonstrate their skills, their enthusiasm and commitment to their subject.
 If you think you can do this, we encourage you to apply!

 Visit your chosen programme page to start an application today!